gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 I am not sure I can explain it to someone who has.

 Some books you finish and put down.
-Martin Eden you finish and sit with — for hours, for days — not because you are processing it but because you are not yet ready to leave it.
+Martin Eden you finish and sit with, for hours, for days, not because you are processing it but because you are not yet ready to leave it.